GraphicsBlast

 Example of coordinates in model space

-Usually any object more complex than a simple triangle or square that we need to render will be modelled first in a tool like Blender.
+Usually any object more complex than a simple triangle or square will be modelled first in a tool like Blender.
 The model's vertex coordinates will be saved into a file, which our program will then read to display the model.

-As the modeller will probably not know where the model should go in your virtual world, the model will ideally sit centred on the origin.
-We describe these coordinates of this model as being in model space - they are relative to the model's origin.
+As the modeller will probably not know where the model should go in your virtual world, the model will (ideally) sit centred on the origin.
+We describe the coordinates of this model as being in model space - they are relative to the model's origin.
 The coordinates are centred on the x and y axes.
-We imagine the z axis as representing the object's height, and therefore we imagine that a z coordinate of zero represents the floor.
+We can imagine the z axis as representing the object's height, and therefore we imagine that a z coordinate of zero represents the floor.
 The object is therefore not centred on the z axis, but should just be touching the axis.
-For some objects, such as buildings, we sometimes go just below zero in order to make sure that there is no seams or possibility or small gaps in case the ground is not even.
+For some objects, such as buildings, the models sometimes go slightly below zero in order to make sure that there are no seams or possibilities of small gaps in case the ground is not even.

 World Space